Geo3ngel/CHIP-8-Emulator/README.md

 # Usage
 To use this application run the Chip8-Emulator.exe

+See the Releases for an up to date binary for windows machines.

 # Contributing
 As of right now, the purpose for this project is strictly for the CSCI 460 Fall 2019 Operating system course, so no outside contributions are necessary.